excelsky/msan622/final-project/README.md

 From this visualization, I learnd that a density plot can be powerful with small multiples.
 I tried to create only a density plot with x-axis options that users can control.
 However, after the prototype review from classmates, I implemented small multiples with a density plot.
 Now I have a better tool to show the segmentation of numerical data into categorical data.
 Thank you for the feedback.

 ![IMAGE](3density.jpg)

 #### Technique 4: Bar Plot ####
-This
+This bar plot uses `data3`. `data3` is where all the categorical variables are in a reserve order in order to show a lengthy variable close to the x-axis and a short variable far from it.
+So users can see a cascade of bars.
+They are not only aesthetical but also easy to interpret.

-The lie factor
+The lie factor is very reasonable.
+The length of a bar represent the number of participants.
+The longer the bar is, the more the participants.
+On the other hand, under the 'ratio' option, the length of a bar represent the ratio of participants in that bar.
+The longer the bar is, the higher ratio the participants.
+Therefore, the lie factor is not misleading anything.

 The data density is farily high.
 I intentionally set the `sidebarPanel` `width = 3` and the `mainPanel` `width = 9`.
 In other words, I alloted three times more space for the main panel to the side panel.

 The data to ink ratio is farily high.
 I intentionally got rid of the background of a plot.
 I made them white and added blue dotted tick marks.
 I incrased the font size of both the axis labels and tick marks in order to increase a readability.

-This visualization excels at comparing the relative difference among elements.
-If there were an outlier, it would be colored very differently from other blocks.
-Also if there were a general trend, they would be colored in a similar tone, so people can easily detect.
-I intentionally added brushing, so that users can see the key point.
-The furthr detail is discussed in **Interactivity 2**
+This visualization excels at comparing the number and the ratio of survey participants.
+First, the horizontal line affects the sorting of the number of survey participants.
+I intentionally had a decreasing order, so the long bar is at the bottom and the short bar is at the top.
+Under the 'ratio' option, it does not matter for this sorting.
+Yet, users can still see the relative portion of survey participants in each bar.

-From this visualization, I learnd that different data format has its own purpose.
-I could have created a heat map from a regular (=wide) data format, but I r
+From this visualization, I learnd that a single bar chart can tell two different stories based on the 'ratio' option.
+I was only thinking of a cardinality, but a ratio can be representative in a bar plot.
+I leared a power of a bar plot from this final project.
+I appreciate for the assignement.

 ![IMAGE](4bar.jpg)